-Seeking Adult ADHD and/or partner group support—in the easiest way possible?
+Seeking support ADHD challenges—your own or a loved one’s—in the easiest way possible?
 Desperate to find people who “get it”?
 Where you don’t have to explain every last detail and risk being mis-judged?

 You’ve come to the right place!
 I began in 1999 facilitating such groups—and know the ropes very well by now.

-I started organizing face-to-face meetings in Palo Alto—one for adults with ADHD and one for the “partners of.”
-From humble beginnings, we’ve branched out with new technologies and options.
-Something for everyone.
+In the early 2000s, I started organizing face-to-face meetings in Palo Alto—one for adults with ADHD and one for the “partners of.”
+Word spread internationally.
+From humble beginnings, I’ve constantly branched out with new technologies and options.
+Something

 Leading these groups for almost 20 years has been my immense privilege and pleasure.
 Seeing (and reading about) strangers of all ages and socioeconomic backgrounds coming together for mutual support, strategy-sharing and much laughter restores one’s faith in humanity.

 Gina’s Offerings for Adult ADHD Support and Education:

 - Adults with ADHD Free monthly meeting (for SF Bay Area Locals Only).
 Sign up to be notified here.

 - Partners of Adults with ADHD — an international E-mail/web-based group.
 (We also welcome parents and siblings of adults with ADHD.)
 A modest monthly fee.
 Members have the option of joining in a monthly Zoom call with their peers.
 Apply here

 - Everyone: “Virtual” Adult ADHD and Relationships Group Discussion — 16 posts right here on the ADHD Roller Coaster.
 Based on chapters in Is It You, Me, or Adult A.D.D.?
 Essays written by two women in dual-ADHD marriages.
 The discussion comes in the comments—read and leave a comment any time.
 Be as long-winded as you like!
 No one is getting impatient.
 The group is open 24-7!